aeslaughter/moose/docs/content/utilities/moosedown/core.md

 ### Code id=fenced-code

-Code blocks or snippets---as shown in [fenced-code-example]---are created by enclosing the code for display in triple backticks (```), this is commonly referred to as fenced code blocks.
+Code blocks or snippets---as shown in [fenced-code-example]---are created by enclosing the code for display in triple back-ticks (```), this is commonly referred to as fenced code blocks.
 Two requirements exist for creating the code blocks:

-1. the backticks must be proceeded by an empty line and
+1. the back-ticks must be proceeded by an empty line and
-1. the backticks must start at the beginning of a line.
+1. the back-ticks must start at the beginning of a line.

-Settings for code blocks are defined by key-value pairings that follow the backticks;
+Settings for code blocks are defined by key-value pairings that follow the back-ticks;
 [code-settings] lists the available settings for code blocks.

 !devel! example caption=Basic fenced code block. id=fenced-code-example